19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (i) all lots comprised in that strata title plan; or

-(ii) in the case of a subsidiary management corporation constituted for any limited common property, all lots for whose exclusive benefit the limited common property are designated.
+(ii) in the case of a subsidiary management corporation constituted for any limited common property, all lots for whose exclusive benefit the limited common property is designated.

 (2) The provisions of this Schedule (paragraph 1(2) excepted) shall apply to and in respect of a meeting referred to in sub-paragraph (1) so far as those provisions are not inconsistent with, or incapable of applying to, such a meeting.